 From rainforest escape, island getaway, culture exploration, fun-filled day at theme park to simply just wandering around the heritage street, Malaysia can make it all happen.

-With so much fascinating destinations in Malaysia, choosing the perfect place for a vacation is really a challenging task.
+With so much fascinating destinations in Malaysia, choosing the perfect place for a short weekend getaways from Singapore is really a challenging task.

 So, we’ve come out with the list of popular places to visit in Malaysia for you to narrow down your travel bucket list!